mawngo/go-batch/README.md

 ```

 There are also built-in shortcuts for common processor `NewSliceProcessor`, `NewMapProcessor`, `NewSelfMapProcessor`.
-For simple use cases, you can use those shortcuts to avoid boilerplate code, also those functions are unlikely to be
+For simple use cases, you can use those shortcuts to avoid boilerplate code; also, those functions are unlikely to be
 changed in the future major version.

 More usage can be found in [test](batch_test.go) and [examples](examples)

 ### Cancellation

-Cancelling the `context` only affects the item that is waiting to be added to the processor
+Cancelling the `context` only affects the item waiting to be added to the processor
 (for example, when the waiting batch is full and all batch processing threads are busy).
 Items that are already added to the processor will still be processed.

-You can implement your own logic to cancel the batch using the item context by creating custom batch and item struct
+You can implement your own logic to cancel the batch using the item context by creating a custom batch and item struct
 as demonstrated in [custom context control example](examples/ctxctrl/main.go).

 If you do not want to use `context`, use [version 2 of this library](https://github.com/mawngo/go-batch/tree/v2).

 ### Waiting for an item to be processed

-The processor does not provide a method to wait for or get the result of processing an item, however,
+The processor does not provide a method to wait for or get the result of processing an item;
-you can use the `batch.IFuture[T]` with custom batch to implement your own waiting logic.
+however, you can use the `batch.IFuture[T]` with custom batch to implement your own waiting logic.

 See [future example](examples/future/main.go) or [loader implementation](loader.go).